What is Actuarial Value?

 Is this an official Actuarial Value?

-No. This is an illustration using our model (ClearPATH Actuarial Value Calculator).
+No. This is an illustration using our model.
 The department of Health and Human Services (HHS) has made available to the public an excel based AV calculator that could be used to determine the actuarial value of plans.
 The federal calculator must be used to officially determine Minimum Value scores.

 Further, the ACA specifies the federal calculator only applies to essential health benefits.
 Essential health benefits are comprised of 10 categories of care that will comprise a very large percentage of covered services for any plan.
 In our model, the entire range of benefits is considered.

-How does the ClearPATH Actuarial Calculator compare to the Federal Calculator?
+How does the Actuarial Calculator compare to the Federal Calculator?

 What population is used in this calculation?

 The Affordable Care Act specifies that Actuarial Value is computed based on the health expenses that are expected to be incurred by a standard population, rather than the population that a plan actually covers.
-Our standard population model is based on the 2014 Statistical Abstract published by the US Census Bureau, Department of Commerce
+Our standard population model is based on Statistical Abstracts published by the US Census Bureau, Department of Commerce

 What about HSA’s and HRA’s?